| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 To serve themselves for their own personal gain: to get what they want which includes:

-2) Increasing power and influence with other; power that only appears temporarily
+2) Increasing power and influence over other; power that appears only temporarily.

 4) Gaining more material possessions; getting more things that eventually rust and rot.

-Lying is about selfishness: a way of living that is opposite to that which brings true self-fulfillment and happiness in the long run.
+Lying is a function of selfishness: a way of living that is opposite to that which brings true self-fulfillment and happiness in the long run.
 We lie at the price of our integrity and honor -- our quality of character -- the only thing we do take with us when mortal flesh dies and our eternal soul lives on.

 The following are superficial non-verbal cues that may indicate that a person is lying.
 I say “may” because unless a baseline for behavior is established, you cannot discern whether the cues characterizes behavior outside of that person’s norm.